Jose-Develaw/SmartEntrySample/README.md

 ## How it works?

-The magic property is called "BehaveAs".
+The magic property is called "<b>BehaveAs</b>".
 This property is in charge of managing the behaviors attached to the entry so it can validate its content by itself.

 Smart, isn't it?